ADN-DevTech/3dsMax-Python-HowTos/src/packages/removeallmaterials/README.md

 ## Explanations

 The shows how to create a minimal Python tool for 3ds Max.
-This tools adds a menu item to the Scripting menu to lock all transformations on the selection.
+This tools adds a menu item to the Scripting menu to remove all materials from the scene.

 ## Using the tool